 It had all the appearance of a happy family event, but the wedding of Jack and Jackie Kennedy was fraught with tension.

-Clockwise from left: Robert F. Kennedy, Patricia Kennedy, Eunice Kennedy Shriver, Edward M. Kennedy, Jean Kennedy, John F. Kennedy, Jackie Kennedy.
+Clockwise from left: Robert F. Kennedy, Patricia Kennedy, Eunice Kennedy Shriver, Edward M. Kennedy, Jean Kennedy, Jack and Jackie.
 (Photo: Kennedy Presidential Library)

 They married on September 12, 1953, when Jack had served in the U.S. senate for all of eight months.
 Cardinal Richard Cushing officiated at the wedding ceremony held in St. Mary's Church in Newport, R.I.